-Student Disability Access Office: Reasonable Accommodation Process
+Reasonable Accommodation Process

-Students who wish to be considered for reasonable accommodations at Duke University must self-identify to the Disability Management System-Student Disability Access Office (SDAO).
+Students who wish to be considered for reasonable accommodations at Duke University must self-identify to the Duke Access and Accommodation Service/Student Disability Access Office.

-Students currently enrolled at Duke University who want information about receiving consideration for reasonable accommodations should contact the Student Disability Access Office at (919) 668-6213 for information.
+Students currently enrolled at Duke University who want information about receiving consideration for reasonable accommodations should contact Duke Access and Accommodation Services/Student Disability Access Office at (919) 668-1267 for information.